anguswg-ucsb/anguswg-ucsb/README.md

 ## Hello all, I'm Angus!

 I'm a data scientist and geospatial software developer at Lynker Technologies.
-Most of my work revolves around spatial data aggregation, analysis and modeling, but I am open to any and all fields of data science work.
+Most of my work revolves around spatial data aggregation, analysis and modeling, but I am open to any and all fields of **data science** and **cloud engineering** work.

 **My interests include:**
 - R/Python